wsporto/typesql/README.md

 1. _npm install -g typesql-cli_

 2. Add the `typesql.json` configuration file in project root folder.
 You can generate an template with cli command `typesql init`.
-The client option can be: 'mysql2', 'better-sqlite3' or 'libsql'.
+The client option can be: 'mysql2', 'better-sqlite3', 'libsql' or 'bun:sqlite'.
 The `authToken` configuration is used only for the libsql client.

 ```json
 {